 Selvaratnam’s career in the arts and social justice began with her work assisting Anna Deavere Smith on the development of Twilight: Los Angeles, 1992 about the human toll of the L.A. riots, and with her position as a youth organizer on the steering committee of the NGO Forum/Fourth World Conference on Women in China in 1995.
 In addition, she was an organizer and researcher for the World Health Organization’s Kobe Conference on Women and Tobacco in 1999.

-Born in Sri Lanka and raised in Long Beach, CA, Selvaratnam is based in New York City and Portland, Oregon.
-She has been a fellow at Yaddo and Blue Mountain Center.
 She is the author of THE BIG LIE: Motherhood, Feminism, and the Reality of the Biological Clock and the forthcoming Assume Nothing: A Memoir of Intimate Violence.
 Her writing has appeared in The New York Times, Vogue, Glamour, CNN, McSweeney’s, Artsy, Art Basel Magazine, and more.
 In her various roles, she has been quoted in publications including The New York Times, Wall Street Journal, The New Yorker, CNN, NBC News, Hyperallergic, Slate, artnet, ARTNews, The Art Newspaper, Artforum, Cosmo, Redbook, Metro, Village Voice, New York, Corriere della Serra, Die Zeit, and The Globe and Mail.
 She has been a featured guest on CNN, MSNBC, Al Jazeera, NPR, WNYC, KCRW, Sirius XM, and CBS Radio News.